sportsbookguru/sportsbookguru.github.io/README.md

     <td align = "Left">
       <ul style = "padding-left:10px">
         <li>Use <a href="https://co.pointsbet.com/invite/1689871336"><u>this link</u></a> to receive an extra $100</li>
         <li>Similar to Caesars, the $500 fixed odds free bet credit does not credit back the free bet stake.
-Use strategy #2 in above section, adjusting numbers for $500 vs. $1,000</li>
+Use strategy #2 in above section, adjusting numbers for $500 vs. $1,000(<b>$85 guaranteed</b>)</li>
         <li>With PointsBetting, if you win your bet by 2 points, you win 2*(bet amount); if you lose by 2 points, you lose 2*(bet amount).
 There is some risk here.
-Do not bet the full $1,500 becuase if you lose by more than 1 point, you will not be refunded the full loss</li>
+Do not bet the full $1,500 becuase if you lose by more than 1 point, you will not be refunded the full loss.Follow strategy #2 with a smaller stake amount (depending on your appetite for risk)</li>
       </ul>
     </td>
   </tr>